HECKYEAHH/4004Project/README.md

 Helped set up heroku with github and Mongo atlas when we ran into issues

+helped troubleshoot all issues that came about

 Affected Files & Functions:

 idle.html

-saveFile_deleteFile.js (renamed or extended to handle server saving)
+saveFile_deleteFile.js (helped configure this file to work with the rest of the code)

-Buttons_Resources.js (to add a “Save” button in OptionToggle)
+Buttons_Resources.js (to add a “Save” button in OptionToggle for the settings menu)

-server.js (new routes: POST /api/saveGame and GET /api/loadGame, plus user schema changes)
+server.js (new routes: POST /api/saveGame and GET /api/loadGame, plus user schema changes, made it so Auth0 works, and the connection to Mogno atlas, and heroku work)

-Upgrades_Buttons_Resources.js (removing auto-click lines that override loaded data)
+Upgrades_Buttons_Resources.js (helped integrate with rest of code to work with idle.html)

 fetchUsername.js

 Mineclicker.css

-Minecraft_setup.css
+Minecraft_setup.css (helped set up CSS)

-style_login.css
+style_login.css (helped setup the styling for the login page)

 index.html